Do you struggle getting a good starting point while using Look-Up Tables (LUTs)? This idea may make things easier (in Davinci Resolve).

 Dan jumps from commercials to features in this series and shares his guide to getting organized and plan for efficient feature grading

-In this podcast, Team Mixing Light discusses using reference monitors & LG's consumer OLED televisions in our color suites.
+Team Mixing Light discusses choosing colorist reference monitors.
+Plus, using LG's consumer OLED televisions in our color suites.

 In this Insight, Robbie shares some hard-won tips on what to do when you screw up the pricing on a flat bid & how to prevent these mistakes.